GRTS Investors Have Opportunity to Lead Gritstone bio, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 26, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Gritstone bio, Inc. ("Gritstone" or the "Company") (NASDAQ: GRTS).
+LOS ANGELES, July 2, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Gritstone bio, Inc. ("Gritstone" or the "Company") (NASDAQ: GRTS).

 Class Period: March 9, 2023 – February 29, 2024